pwong-it/Project-Machi-Koro/README.md

 -   :white_check_mark: A link to your hosted working app in the URL section of your GitHub repo
 -   :white_check_mark: A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
 -   :white_check_mark: A readme.md file with:
-    -   An embedded screenshot of the app
+    -   :white_check_mark: An embedded screenshot of the app
     -   :white_check_mark: Explanations of the technologies used
     -   :white_check_mark: A couple paragraphs about the general approach you took
     -   :white_check_mark: Installation instructions for any dependencies
     -   :white_check_mark: Link to your user stories – who are your users, what do they want, and why?
     -   :white_check_mark: Link to your wireframes – sketches of major views / interfaces in your application
     -   :white_check_mark: Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
-    -   Descriptions of any unsolved problems or major hurdles you had to overcome
+    -   :white_check_mark: Descriptions of any unsolved problems or major hurdles you had to overcome

 ### Technical Requirements (Minimum Viable Product)
--   The Game will need to be able to finish with one winner being determined.
+-   :white_check_mark: The Game will need to be able to finish with one winner being determined.
 -   :white_check_mark: Game will be 2-4 players
 -   :white_check_mark: Ability to input Player names at the start
--   Two of the original 4 landmarks cards to be created.
+-   :white_check_mark: Two of the original 4 landmarks cards to be created.
--   Landmark cards will not have any abilities.
+-   :white_check_mark: Landmark cards will not have any abilities.
 Only first to purchase them all is enough to determine winner.
--   Only Blue Cards to be created and in play.
+-   :white_check_mark: Only Blue Cards to be created and in play.
 -   :white_check_mark: Game can be played locally on one computer.
--   Finishing the game will display the winner.
+-   :white_check_mark: Finishing the game will display the winner.
--   Only 1 dice to be in play.
+-   :white_check_mark: Only 1 dice to be in play.
--   Only cards up from 1-6 will be purchasable.
+-   :white_check_mark: Only cards up from 1-6 will be purchasable.
 Some modifications to cards may be required for MVP.

 ### Post-MVP Extra Features
 -   Implement 2 dice function.